cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 It's not difficult to see from the directives above how a strict CSP can help guard against XSS attacks -- by specifying exactly where content should come from, specifically script content, and how it should be executed, an attempt to load in a script tag entered maliciously by an attacker can be prevented by the browser.

-Consider carefully whether to use the `unsafe-inline` value, as this begins to negate the benefit having the CSP against XSS attacks.
+Consider carefully whether to use the `unsafe-inline` value, as this begins to negate the benefit of having the CSP to guard against XSS attacks.
 You may find you can extract your inline scripts and styles to external files instead, unless you are making use of patterns like critical CSS, where that's not possible, and you will have to look into safer approaches, like hashing or using a nonce value.
 Troy Hunt wrote a [good article][troy-hunt-hash-nonce] about the safer alternatives to using `unsafe-inline` -- it's definitely worth a read.

 Ultimately, unless you have a very basic application, configuring the CSP header, and doing it properly, is not a trivial task.
 This was my first time implementing one, and it does feel like there's a certain art to it.
 There are many ways to set the values of the policy directives, including using wildcards and specifying the allowed scheme and port.
 I would recommend reading up further on CSP before implementing your own.